What is the Full Form of DOS?

 10 shares

-The Full form of DOS is Disk Operation System.
+The Full Form of DOS is the Disk Operation System.
 A disc drive is used to run the DOS operating system.
-A specific family of operating systems, most frequently referred to as MS-DOS, or Microsoft DOS, is also included in the definition of the word.
-An operating system (OS) is a piece of software that manages a computer’s hardware and add-ons while enabling the operation of other software applications.
-In the 1940s and 1950s, disc drives were not common in early computers.
+Moreover, a specific family of operating systems, most frequently referred to as MS-DOS, or Microsoft DOS, is also included in the definition of the word.
+An Operating System (OS) is a piece of software that manages a computer’s hardware and add-ons while enabling the operation of other software applications.
+Furthermore, in the 1940s and 1950s, disc drives were not common in early computers.
 Instead, they had predetermined computations hard-wired into them.

 A number of other command-line disc operating systems are sometimes referred to as DOS.
 Early computers used disc operating systems, such as Commodore Business Machines DOS, Atari DOS, and Apple DOS, respectively.
-Examples of these early computers include the Commodore 64, Atari 800, and Apple II.
+Moreover, examples of these early computers include the Commodore 64, Atari 800, and Apple II.

 More About DOS

-Also Read: What is the Full Form of Computer
+Also Read: What is the Full Form of CUI?

 Leave a Reply